About the Center for East Asia Policy Studies

 The Center for East Asia Policy Studies (CEAP) at the Brookings Institution is accepting applications for a Visiting Fellow from Taiwan.

 The Visiting Fellow will be drawn from the mid- to senior-level ranks of Taiwan’s academic community, and should expect to repatriate and contribute to that community after the fellowship.
 The Fellow will be selected on a highly competitive basis, following a careful review of all applications.
-The applicant selected for the fellowship is eligible for a stipend, to support living expenses, of up to $5,000 USD per month for a period of four to six months to begin in September 2018.
+The applicant selected for the fellowship is eligible for a stipend, to support living expenses, of up to $5,000 USD per month for a period of four to six months to begin on or after February 1, 2020.
 Brookings will follow U.S. tax guidelines regarding tax withholding and reporting on stipend payments.
 Brookings will provide a workspace, networked desktop computer, an individual network account, and access to Brookings research resources.
 Assistance with the visa application process will be provided; however, Brookings cannot guarantee the issuance of a visa.
 As part of the visa process, the Visiting Fellow will be required to take an online English proficiency assessment.
 The Visiting Fellow and any accompanying family members will be required to maintain adequate medical insurance for the duration of the program.
 A Visiting Fellow with an appointment of six months will be eligible to participate in the Institution's medical insurance plan during the period of appointment; other arrangements will be explored for appointments of less than six months.
 The Visiting Fellow may bear some financial cost for medical insurance.
 Immediate family members accompanying the Visiting Fellow may also be included at an additional charge.

 During the fellowship, the Visiting Fellow will conduct self-directed individual research and collaborative activities, interact with other scholars and professionals around the community, and take part in the wide array of policy seminars and discussions available at Brookings and other organizations.
 The Brookings Institution’s location and convening power give the Visiting Fellow the opportunity to hear views from and interact with scholars and experts, opinion leaders, journalists, and others.

-Applications should consist of five elements:
+Applications should consist of four elements:

 3. Detailed written responses to the following questions: